LearnLib/ralib/README.md

 * 'results' - the .dot register automata models learned plus some scripts
 * 'experiments - a folder containing detailed experimental data, such as the input configuration, the statistics, cache, logs and models generated following each experiment
-* 'inputs' - including various input configurations used mostly to learn TCP-like models
+* 'inputs' - contains various input configurations including those for learning TCP-like models
+* 'inputs/tcp' - contains input files for the actual TCP case study

 Connecting to TCP stacks was done using the TCP Adapter and Entity components from the [*tcp-learner*][6] project.